Honestly, "Fuckers" Is Too Kind A Word For Republicans Right Now

 After the obscene four years this country has endured thanks to the Trump administration and its Republican supporters, should anyone really be forced to practice decorum when talking about those, well, fuckers?

-Apparently so, because Jen O’Malley Dillon, President-Elect Joe Biden’s campaign manager and incoming White House deputy chief of staff, is getting some major backlash after using the word “fuckers” to refer to Republicans.
-In a recent interview with Glamour, while O’Malley Dillon was making a case for trying to work with Republicans as they attempt to hijack national politics, she used the word “fuckers” to refer to Republicans, and that’s all that seemed to register with anyone.
+Apparently some think so, because Jen O’Malley Dillon, President-Elect Joe Biden’s campaign manager and incoming White House deputy chief of staff, is getting some major backlash after using the word “fuckers” to refer to Republicans.
+In a recent interview with Glamour, while O’Malley Dillon was making a case for trying to work with Republicans as they attempt to hijack national politics, she used the word “fuckers” to refer to them, and that’s all that seemed to register with anyone.

 Advertisement